 The thesis is a scholarly study, which makes a significant contribution to the knowledge of the chosen discipline.
-To successfully complete a master's degree program, candidates must satisfactorily demonstrate to the MBRU faculty that they can understand the literature within their field of study and able to defend their research work.
+To successfully complete a master's degree program, candidates must satisfactorily demonstrate to the MBRU faculty that they can understand the literature within their field of study and able to defend their 22.5 Graduation and Submitting the Final research work.